wujw1992n/Tremeschin6/README.md

 ### Road to a 1.0 release

-- [ ] Fix aggressiveness not scaling up with larger block sizes or down with smaller
+- [x] Fix aggressiveness not scaling up with larger block sizes or down with smaller
 - [ ] Rewrite `get-externals.py` for a better UX and maintainability
 - [ ] Make the GUI more presentable, elegant
-- [ ] Automation scripts for making a Windows release with ease (using Wine for pyinstaller?)
+- [x] (80%) Automation scripts for making a Windows release with ease (using Wine for pyinstaller?)
 - [ ] Write better Failsafe class?
 - [ ] GUI hangs one CPU core after upscale finishes sometimes (lol?)
 - [ ] Add GUI tooltips on most options
 - [ ] Concatenate the partial video files without re-encoding
+- [ ] (SERIOUS) Can't exit sesssion if FFmpeg haven't write the start of the piped video, errors when concatenating later on and if remove bad video audio desync
+- [x] Add proper math to decide best value for `upscale_full_frame_threshold`

 ### Issues